ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 # Privacy Considerations

-Unless advertised by a Transparency Service, every Issuer must treat Signed Statements it registered (rendering them Transparent Statements) as public.
+Unless advertised by a Transparency Service, every Issuer must treat Signed Statements it registered (rendering them as Transparent Statements) as public.
 In particular, Signed Statements' Envelopes and Statement payload MUST NOT carry any private information in plaintext.

 # Security Considerations

-On its own, verifying a Transparent Statement does not guarantee that its Envelope or contents are trustworthy---just that they have been signed by the apparent Issuer and counter-signed by the
+On its own, verifying a Transparent Statement does not guarantee that its Envelope or contents are trustworthy.
-Transparency Service.
+Just that they have been signed by the apparent Issuer and counter-signed by the Transparency Service.
 If the Verifier trusts the Issuer, it can infer that an Issuer's Signed Statement was issued with this Envelope and contents, which may be interpreted as the Issuer saying the Artifact is fit for its intended purpose.
 If the Verifier trusts the Transparency Service, it can independently infer that the Signed Statement passed the Transparency Service Registration Policy and that has been persisted in the Registry.
 Unless advertised in the Transparency Service Registration Policy, the Verifier cannot assume that the ordering of Signed Statements in the Registry matches the ordering of their issuance.

-Similarly, the fact that an Issuer can be held accountable for its Transparent Statements does not on its own provide any mitigation or remediation mechanism in case one of these Transparent Statements turned out to be misleading or malicious---just that signed evidence will be available to support them.
+Similarly, the fact that an Issuer can be held accountable for its Transparent Statements does not on its own provide any mitigation or remediation mechanism in case one of these Transparent Statements turned out to be misleading or malicious.
+Just that signed evidence will be available to support them.

 Issuers MUST ensure that the Statement payloads in their Signed Statements are correct and unambiguous, for example by avoiding ill-defined or ambiguous formats that may cause Verifiers to interpret the Signed Statement as valid for some other purpose.